BGT827/YukkiMusicFork/README.md

 # Yukki Music Bot <img src="https://img.shields.io/github/v/release/TeamYukki/YukkiMusicBot?color=black&logo=github&logoColor=black&style=social" alt="RELEASE">

-## This is the Final Update and this repo is now Archieved and no more new updates

 [Yukki Music Bot](https://github.com/TeamYukki/YukkiMusicBot) is a Powerful Telegram Music+Video Bot written in Python using Pyrogram and Py-Tgcalls by which you can stream songs, video and even live streams in your group calls via various sources.